Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-SharedPointer.md

 ### Problem 1: Potential Constructor Failure
 When a developer (attempts) to create an SP, they are handing over ownership of the pointer to the SP instance.
 Once the constructor starts, there is an expectation by the developer that no further checks are needed.
 But there is a problem with the code as written.

 In C++, memory allocation through new does not fail (unlike C where `malloc()` can return a Null on failure).
 In C++, a failure to allocate memory via the standard new generates a `std::bad_alloc` exception.
-Additionally, if we throw an exception out of a constructor, the destructor will never be called (the destructor is only called on fully formed objects) when the instance's lifespan ends.
+Additionally, if we throw an exception out of a constructor, the destructor will never be called (the destructor is only called on fully formed objects when the instance's lifespan ends).

 So if an exception is thrown during construction (and thus the destructor will not be called), we must assume responsibility for ensuring that the pointer is deleted before the exception escapes the constructor.
-Otherwise, there will be a resultant leak of the pointer.
+Otherwise, there will be a resultant leak of the data pointer.

 #### Constructor takes responsibility for pointer
 ```c